BonoboPLC/lojjo_wiki/administration/agents.md

 ![Deposit Receipts Collect 2](/uploads/deposit-receipts-collect-2.png "Deposit Receipts Collect 2")

-Typically at the end of the day you would ask the Agent to remitt all Deposit Receipts for the Day and record the transaction.
+Typically at the end of the day you would ask the Agent to remit all Deposit Receipts for the Day and record the transaction.

 ![Collect Deposit Receipts](/uploads/collect-deposit-receipts.png "Collect Deposit Receipts")

 ## Paying Agent Commissions

 ![Pay Agent Comm 3](/uploads/pay-agent-comm-3.png "Pay Agent Comm 3")

 ![Pay Agent Commissions](/uploads/pay-agent-commissions.png "Pay Agent Commissions")